MarcinOrlowski/Fonty/README.md

    * TextView
    * EditText
    * Button
- - Handles navigation menu items too
+ - Handles navigation menu items
- - Can be used in libraries as well
+ - Can be used in libraries

 Installation